ImageMagick/Usage-Markdown/basics/index.md

 [![\[IM Output\]](seq_delete3.gif)](seq_delete3.gif)

 The '`0--1`' argument means delete images from first image (index 0) to the last image (index -1).
 In other words ALL images in the current image list.
-The tree image was then added to give IM a actual result, so as to avoid a 'no image' type error.
+The tree image was then added to give IM an actual result, so as to avoid a 'no image' type error.
 A "`NULL:`" output image could also have been used, to produce no output.

-If a image index does not exist, or a number range is reversed, "`-delete`" will silently ignore that specific image deletion.
+If an image index does not exist, or a number range is reversed, "`-delete`" will silently ignore that specific image deletion.

 For example, the argument '`-25`' will attempt to delete the last 25th image in the image list, but will silently do nothing if less than 25 images are present.
 As such you can generate a rolling animation of 24 images using a sequence like...